AlexJuarez/emerald/README.md

 ###Mixpo Identity File

-Additionally the couchbase server uri is pulled from `mixpo_server.identity` file, the path is determined by the bash variable `MIXPO_IDENTITY`, or a default location of `~/mixpo_server.identity`
+Additionally the couchbase server uri is pulled from `mixpo_server.identity` file, the path is determined by the bash variable `$MIXPO_IDENTITY`, or a default location of `~/mixpo_server.identity`

 | Property | Description |
 |:---|:---|